Skip to content

 Each iteration of an LLM-driven fix-test loop can silently accumulate security regressions even as functional tests keep passing.

-Security Checkpointing
+Security checkpointing

 Insert explicit security verification at iteration boundaries rather than only at the end of a refinement session: